Find Grad Schools

 6 Yearly Graduations

 The 13th most popular school in the country for biology majors who are seeking their graduate certificate is Western Kentucky University.
 Roughly 17,500 attend the school each year.
-The average in-state tuition for full-time undergraduates is $10,992 per year, while in-state graduate students, on average, pay $12,140 per year.
-The biology program at Western Kentucky University awarded 6 graduate certificates during the 2020-2021 school year.
+The average in-state tuition for full-time undergraduates is $11,112 per year, while in-state graduate students, on average, pay $12,140 per year.
+During the most recent year for which we have data, 6 people received their graduate certificate in biology from WKU.
+About 67% of this group were women, and 50% were students from an underrepresented racial-ethnic group.

 #14